Kiyoshi364/static-memory/readme.md

 Everything with the `:` prefix is custom made.
 So, there is no formal specification/ontology for them.
-The `:`-prefixed predicates are pretty much stable, they are based on the tables from this readme.
+The `:`-prefixed predicates are pretty much stable (but don't trust me), they are based on the tables from this readme.
 However, the `:`-prefixed things/objects are experimental.
 Because of that,